znrm/speq/README.md

 speq(my_arr).eq?([])

 # Passed (2/2)
-#   Is 'my class, an instance of the class Class' an instance of the class Class?
+#  'my class, an instance of the class Class' is an instance of the class Class.
-#   Is 'my specific empty array' equal to 'an empty array'?
+#  'my specific empty array' equals 'an empty array'
 ```

 #### Fakes